• Home

 “I’ll always be grateful that I wasn’t afraid to ask for help when I needed it,” Ternus continued.
 “Because being around people that care that deeply, it won’t just make you want to stretch your limits and see how far you can go, but they’re also the best people to help you understand how to get there.”

 The 50-year-old engineering executive left the budding professionals with a parting piece of career advice: “Take the time to build skills and expertise in areas that matter to you.”
-Whether it be product development, fighting incurable disease, or building a healthcare AI model, young professionals should invest in meaningful work.
+Whether it be product development, fighting incurable disease, or building a health care AI model, young professionals should invest in meaningful work.

-“Build what interests you, build what excites you, but above all else, build it in a way that aligns with your values.”
-Ternus said.
+“Build what interests you, build what excites you, but above all else, build it in a way that aligns with your values,” Ternus said.
 “This is your time, this is your moment, so do what Steve Jobs once said, and go out there and make a dent in the universe.”

-Ternus’ 25-year come-up at $3.9 trillion giant Apple
+Ternus’s 25-year rise at $3.9 trillion giant Apple

 Ternus, who currently serves as Apple’s senior vice president of hardware engineering, has devoted nearly his entire professional career to working at Apple.
-After a brief stint as an engineer at Virtual Research Systems upon graduating from the University of Pennsylvania, he first joined Apple’s product design team in 2001, right as the company was ramping up its product innovation.
+After a brief stint as an engineer at Virtual Research Systems upon graduating from the University of Pennsylvania, he joined Apple’s product design team in 2001, right as the company was ramping up its product innovation.

 By 2013, Ternus was promoted to vice president of hardware engineering and later rose to a senior role, joining Apple’s executive team in 2021.

 Over his 25-year run, the mechanical engineer has led hardware engineering across Apple’s vast product portfolio—including AirPods, all generations of iPads, and the latest iPhone.
-But Ternus’s technical chops were only part of the appeal; Cook said that he has the “mind of an engineer, the soul of an innovator, and the heart to lead with integrity and honor.”
+But Ternus’s technical chops were only part of the appeal; Cook said that he has “the mind of an engineer, the soul of an innovator, and the heart to lead with integrity and honor.”

-In reaction to the announcement of his appointment as CEO, Ternus said that he is lucky to have worked under the late Jobs, and had Tim Cook as his mentor.
+In reaction to the announcement of his appointment as CEO, Ternus said that he is lucky to have worked under the late Jobs and had Tim Cook as his mentor.

 “I am profoundly grateful for this opportunity to carry Apple’s mission forward,” Ternus said in a statement.
 “I am humbled to step into this role, and I promise to lead with the values and vision that have come to define this special place for half a century.”